dgisolfi/Compyler/README.md

 Compiler for Spring 2019 Compilers Course, implemented in python.
 Compiles a custom language into a subset of the 6502 opcodes.

 ## Setup
-To run the Compyler` there are two methods.

-### Running from the source code

-1. Run `make init` in the root of the repository(this will install all requirements)
+To run the Compyler its dependencies must be installed.
+Either in a Python Virtual Environment or just on your machine in the root of the directory run `make init`.
+This will install all the necessary requirements.
-2. Run `python3 ./compyler` from the root of the repository

-### Creating or using the latest build

-1. Run `make install` to build and install the compiler and shell to use it.
-2. Run `python3 -m compyler`

 ## Compiling

-Once in an instance of the shell for the compiler, run `compile <file>` providing a file path to compile.
-For example programs use any of the available ones located in the examples directory in the root of the repo.
-EX: `python3 -m compyler ./examples/AssignVals.txt`
+Once setup has been completed an Alan++ source code file can be compiled.
+To do so run `python3 compyler /path/to/file`

+### Arguements

+**path** - The path of an Alan++ source file to be compiled.

+### Flags

+**--verbose || -v** - when passed all logs of actions the compiler is taking will be sent to stout.

+#### Example

+`python3 compyler -v ./examples/Blocks.txt`

 ## Testing